eldargdot/tidy_files/README.md

 # File Organizer Script

+**About:** A simple Python tool that automatically sorts files into extension-based folders, keeping your chosen directory neat and organized.

 This Python script automatically organizes files in your **Downloads** directory (or any specified folder) by grouping them into subdirectories based on their file extensions.

 ## Features